Why Oculus Quest’s high prices might make me return my headset

 Even after using other VR headsets, setting up and starting to use Quest is just a little shy of amazing.
 The interface isn’t perfect, but it’s certainly on the road there, relying only a little on a smartphone for setup (get rid of that part, Oculus!) while displaying a wonderfully high-res, VR-optimized home interface that could benefit from only small bits of Apple-style simplification.
 Since the controllers are always being tracked by the headset and displayed as nearly photorealistic objects within the interface, you can locate and grab them even without taking Quest off your face.

 Because everything works so quickly, comes on and off so quickly, and has a fairly seamless Oculus-developed interface tying it all together, Quest is the closest anyone has yet come to enabling the Ready Player One vision of ubiquitous VR — mobile-quality graphics capabilities aside, it does feel like the future of VR.
-The only time Quest completely fails is when it’s in a pitch black room, making it hard (though not impossible, thanks to a buried toggle) to watch videos in bed.
+The only time Quest completely fails is when it’s in a pitch-black room, making it hard (though not impossible, thanks to a buried toggle) to watch videos in bed.
 Conceptually, Oculus got almost everything else right with Quest.

 Quest’s hardware problems are unfortunate